PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/TournamentFarmer.md

 ### Happy Hour H-Zoroark:

-Check this if you have an event Hisuian Zoroark setup from the above instructions.
+Check this if you have an event Hisuian Zoroark or a Smeargle with Happy Hour with the set up from the above instructions.
 Do not check this option if you do not have the setup for this, as the program will not function.

 ### Go Home when Done: